What is a Lumbar Disc Prolapse?

 A spinal disc prolapse disc is best seen on a spinal MRI scan which provides very detailed images of the spinal structures including the nerves and discs.
 X-Rays are not useful for diagnosing this condition and involve unnecessary radiation.

-The majority of patients improve over a period of 4 to 8 weeks with conservative treatment which includes pain medication and reduced activity.
+The majority of patients improve over a period of four to eight weeks with conservative treatment which includes pain medication and reduced activity.
 They may also benefit from physiotherapy or acupuncture.
 Forceful spinal manipulation should be avoided as it has the potential to aggravate the pain or cause nerve damage.

-Despite these initial conservative treatment measures, about 1 in 4 patients do not improve or continue to worsen.
+Despite these initial conservative treatment measures, about one in four patients do not improve or continue to worsen.
 These patients are usually referred to a consultant spinal specialist for further assessment and advice.
 Depending on the individual case, the specialist may recommend ongoing conservative management, a steroid Nerve Root Block or a Lumbar Microdiscectomy operation.

 If a patient develops worrying leg or ankle muscle weakness, or problems with bladder or bowel function, then urgent referral to a spinal surgeon is usually advised, as it may be necessary to operate sooner rather than later.